Proto-Indo-European mythology

-Proto-Indo-European mythology is the body of myths and deities associated with the Proto-Indo-Europeans, speakers of the hypothesized Proto-Indo-European language.
+Proto-Indo-European mythology is the body of myths and deities associated with the Proto-Indo-Europeans.
 Although the mythological motifs are not directly attested – since Proto-Indo-European speakers lived in preliterate societies – scholars of comparative mythology have reconstructed details from inherited similarities in mythological concepts found in Indo-European languages, based on the assumption that parts of the Proto-Indo-Europeans' original belief systems survived in the daughter traditions.
 (Note: West 2007: "If there was an Indo-European language, it follows that there was a people who spoke it: not a people in the sense of a nation, for they may never have formed a political unity, and not a people in any racial sense, for they may have been as genetically mixed as any modern population defined by language.
 If our language is a descendant of theirs, that does not make them 'our ancestors', any more than the ancient Romans are the ancestors of the French, the Romanians, and the Brazilians.
 The Indo-Europeans were a people in the sense of a linguistic community.
 We should probably think of them as a loose network of clans and tribes, inhabiting a coherent territory of limited size. ...
 A language embodies certain concepts and values, and a common language implies some degree of common intellectual heritage.")

-The Proto-Indo-European pantheon includes a number of securely reconstructed deities, since they are both cognates—linguistic siblings from a common origin—and associated with similar attributes and body of myths: such as Dyḗws Ph₂tḗr, the daylight-sky god; his consort Dʰéǵʰōm, the earth mother; his daughter H₂éwsōs, the dawn goddess; his sons the Divine Twins; and Seh₂ul and Meh₁not, a solar deity and moon deity, respectively.
-Some deities, like the weather god Perkʷunos or the herding-god Péh₂usōn, (Note: Mallory and Adams saw a possible connection with Paoni, dative form of Pan in the Arcadian Greek dialect, and personal names Puso (Venetic or Gaulish) and Pauso (Messapic).) are only attested in a limited number of traditions—Western (i.e. European) and Graeco-Aryan, respectively—and could therefore represent late additions that did not spread throughout the various Indo-European dialects.
+The Proto-Indo-European pantheon includes a number of securely reconstructed deities, which in various Indo-European traditions have cognate names (linguistic siblings from a common origin) and are associated with similar attributes and myths.
+These include Dyḗws Ph₂tḗr, the daylight-sky god; his consort Dʰéǵʰōm, the earth mother; his daughter H₂éwsōs, the dawn goddess; his sons the Divine Twins; a solar deity Seh₂ul; and a moon deity Meh₁not.
+Some deities, like the weather god Perkʷunos or the herding-god Péh₂usōn, (Note: Mallory and Adams saw a possible connection with Paoni, dative form of Pan in the Arcadian Greek dialect, and personal names Puso (Venetic or Gaulish) and Pauso (Messapic).) are only attested in limited geographic regions—Western (i.e. European) and Graeco-Aryan, respectively—and could therefore represent late additions that were unknown in other Indo-European cultures.

-Some myths are also securely dated to Proto-Indo-European times, since they feature both linguistic and thematic evidence of an inherited motif: a story portraying a mythical figure associated with thunder and slaying a multi-headed serpent to release torrents of water that had previously been pent up; a creation myth involving two brothers, one of whom sacrifices the other in order to create the world; and probably the belief that the Otherworld was guarded by a watchdog and could only be reached by crossing a river.
+Some myths are also securely dated to Proto-Indo-European times, since they feature both linguistic and thematic evidence of an inherited motif: a story portraying a mythical figure associated with thunder and slaying a multi-headed serpent to release torrents of pent-up water; a creation myth involving two brothers, one of whom sacrifices the other in order to create the world; and probably the belief that the Otherworld was guarded by a watchdog and could only be reached by crossing a river.

 Various schools of thought exist regarding possible interpretations of the reconstructed Proto-Indo-European mythology.
 The main mythologies used in comparative reconstruction are Indo-Iranian, Baltic, Roman, Norse, Celtic, Greek, Slavic, Hittite, Armenian, and Albanian.